 Prefixes are used to distinguish between the sexes: I for boys and I for girls.
 There are also a whole host of ceremonial titles for high-caste families.

-During my last stay in Bali, this summer, I took the fold.
-I forged a name composed in the Balinese style, in relation to my senior status, to make my interlocutors smile.
-When the inevitable "what's your name?"I gibberish proudly in Indonesian: "Nama saida Wayan-Corinne. » Success guaranteed!
+During my last stay in Bali, this summer, I took the plunge.
+I made up a first name in the Balinese style, in relation to my status of elder, to make my interlocutors smile.
+When the inevitable happens "what's your name?"I gibberish proudly in Indonesian: "Nama saya Wayan-Corinne."
+Success guaranteed!

 😂